 Panna Tiger Reserves

 Panna Tiger Reserves is one of the most famous national parks of Madhya Pradesh and is better recognized as the 22nd Tiger reserve of India and ranks 5th of its kind in the state.
-Spread over an area of approximately 542.67 sq. km on the Vindhyan mountain range, this reserve is situated beside Ken River.
+Spread over an area of approximately 542.67 sq. km on the Vindhyan mountain range, this reserve is situated beside the Ken River.
 This is one of the least polluted Tributaries of River Yamuna.
-It flows from south to the north through the Panna reserve.
+It flows from the south to the north through the Panna reserve.
 The Park is basically located in Panna and Chhatarpur district and is maintained by the Ministry of Tourism.
 It also bagged Excellence Award in the year 2007.

 Area: 1645.08 sq km

 Location: Panna & Chhatarpur district of Madhya Pradesh